FinPayTech/atlmoneytransfer/docs/customers.rst

 Customer Object
 ===============

 Customer objects allow you to perform transactions easily.
-It is highly recommended that partner should store customer id returned from ATL Money Transfer and should use customer id for all future transactions from the same client.
+It is highly recommended that partner should store customer id returned from ATL Money Transfer and should use customer id for all future transactions from the same customer.

 +--------------------------+-------------------------------------------------------------------------+
 | Parameter                | Description                                                             |